stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 - meta: Type traits and helper functions used internally.

 Any function callable from the math library, excluding those in the `internal` namespace, should be compatible with Stan's reverse and forward mode autodiff types.
-Any new function introduced to the Math library is expected to support higher order automatic differentiation.
+Any new function introduced to the Math library is expected to support higher-order automatic differentiation.
-Though exceptions to supporting higher order autodiff have been made in the past such as the differential equations solvers only supporting reverse mode autodiff.
+Though exceptions to supporting higher-order autodiff have been made in the past such as the differential equations solvers only supporting reverse mode autodiff.

 You can contribute a new function by writing the function in the `prim/fun` folder.
 The function will need to accept arithmetic, reverse mode (@ref stan::math::var  ), and forward mode (`fvar<T>`) scalar types and should be tested using the `expect_ad()` testing framework.